Neyzoter/TestScript/sql/mongodb/README.md

 * **mongoexport.sh**

-  export data as json file from mongodb.
+  Export data as json file from mongodb.

 * **mongoimport.sh**

-  import data from a file to mongodb.
+  Import data from a file to mongodb.

 * **mongoupdate.sh**

-  mongodb update member.
+  Mongodb update member.